layumi/UTS-Person-reID-Practical/README.md

 By [Zhedong Zheng](http://zdzheng.xyz/)

 This is a [University of Technology Sydney](https://www.uts.edu.au) computer vision practical, authored by Zhedong Zheng.
+The practical explores the basic of learning pedestrian features.
+In this pratical, we will learn to build a simple person re-ID system step by step.
+Any suggestion is welcomed.

 ![](https://github.com/layumi/Person_reID_baseline_pytorch/blob/master/show.png)

 Person re-ID can be viewed as an image retrieval problem.
 Given one query image in Camera **A**, we need to find the images of the same person in other Cameras.
 The key of the person re-ID is to find a discriminative representation of the person.
 Many recent works apply deeply learned model to extract visual features, and achieve the state-of-the-art performance.

-This practical explores the basic of learning pedestrian features.
-In this pratical, we will learn to build a simple person re-ID system step by step.

 ## Prerequisites
 - Python 3.6